-- All attempts at weight loss should be stopped about 48 hours prior to the screening.
+- All attempts at weight loss should be stopped about 48 hours before the screening.
 At this point, you’ll want to stop burning fat — to slow the release of THC metabolites — and instead overindulge on your favorite food for a day or two, shifting the body from fat burning to fat storage.

 Step two: Guide the liver

 - It’s extremely important that if you are taking any prescription medications that you discuss starting these supplements with your doctor or pharmacist.

 The liver normally wants to convert THC via a liver enzyme known as CYP2C9, which leads to the production of THC-COOH, the primary metabolite that urine drug tests look for.
-As mentioned, this is the major metabolic pathway for THC, but there are others that are also perfectly natural.
+As mentioned, this is the major metabolic pathway for THC, but others are also perfectly natural.
 If you can manipulate the liver to direct THC down a different path that doesn’t produce THC-COOH, so that less of the detectable metabolite is present, then you can increase your odds of passing the urine test.
 This guidance of the liver is achieved by inhibiting the CYP2C9 enzyme with an herbal supplement known to have this effect — St. John’s Wort.

 The other supplement that can be taken to alter THC metabolism during detox is an enzyme inducer known as milk thistle.
 This herbal supplement increases the levels of an enzyme known as CYP3A4, which is another player involved in THC metabolism.
 It is one of the pathways that is usually overshadowed by the more prominent CYP2C9 activity, which gets partially inhibited using St. John’s Wort in this protocol.
 Milk thistle can elevate levels of CYP3A4 enzyme, which will shift THC metabolism away from THC-COOH and towards metabolites that are not detected on a typical urine drug screen

 Initiating these two supplements two weeks before the drug screen will help to decrease the amount of detectable THC metabolite in the urine.
 These herbal supplements are available in a variety of dosages and can be found in most health food stores, which makes it difficult to give exact dosing guidelines.
 As a general rule, both of these supplements should be taken three times a day at the dosage recommended on the packaging of the herbal supplement.
-Continue these supplements all the way up to test day.
+Continue these supplements up to test day.

 Two day detox protocol